-Comment: A multicenter, double-masked, randomized trial was conducted comparing 0.3% ofloxacin and 0.3% tobramycin for topical treatment of external ocular infection.
+Comment: A multicenter, double-masked, randomized trial was conducted, comparing 0.3% ofloxacin and 0.3% tobramycin for topical treatment of external ocular infection.
 Ofloxacin was found as effective, safe, and comfortable as tobramycin.

-Comment: In a double-masked, randomized-controlled study the effectiveness and safety of 0.3% ofloxacin solution were compared with those of 0.3% gentamicin ophthalmic solution in treating external bacterial ocular infections.
+Comment: In a double-masked, randomized-controlled study, the effectiveness and safety of 0.3% ofloxacin solution were compared with those of 0.3% gentamicin ophthalmic solution in treating external bacterial ocular infections.
 The two treatments were found to be equally effective.

-Comment: Johns Hopkins study examined epidemiology of acute conjunctivitis in an inner city population.
+Comment: Johns Hopkins study examined the epidemiology of acute conjunctivitis in an inner city population.
 Out of 45 patients, viral conjunctivitis was diagnosed in 36%, bacterial in 40%, while 24% of cases remained undiagnosed.